Partial List of Features

 UCP for EPM*

-The UCP for EPM module allows for end users to use the User Control Panel (UCP) to change and override any buttons that were set up for their phone for their phone by the Commercial End Point Manager.
+The UCP for EPM module allows for end users to use the User Control Panel (UCP) to change and override any buttons that were set up for their phone by the Commercial End Point Manager.
 An end user’s changes apply to his or her own phone as an override of the admin-created template.

 Voicemail is perhaps one of the most known and used feature of a phone system.
 Voicemail allows callers to leave a voice message which can be played back at a later date/time.
 By default, voicemails have two separate conditions/messages which can be played.